Symonovskyi/ChatGPT-EnterControl/README.md

 ## Licensing

 This project is distributed under a dual license: [MIT License](./LICENSE_MIT) and [Creative Commons Attribution 4.0 International (CC BY 4.0)](./LICENSE_CC_BY_4.0).
 This means that when using, copying, modifying, and distributing the project, you must comply with the terms of both licenses.
-In particular, you must credit authorship in accordance with the requirements of CC BY while also adhering to
+In particular, you must credit authorship in accordance with the requirements of CC BY while also adhering to MIT.